cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 These states can become a problem for things like init systems or containerisation platforms where the unwavering persistence of such processes must be planned for and have strategies in place to not block forward progress.

+## Reliably creating D states on demand

+While D states might immediately bring to mind disk activity, we actually use them for all sorts of things in the kernel.
+For example, we also use them to block processes where we cannot safely make progress for other reasons.

+Enter `vfork`. `vfork` is a specialized system call primarily designed for creating new processes.
+Unlike the more commonly used `fork` (which is really `clone` nowadays), which typically uses copy-on-write and thus must at the very least create new virtual mappings to the physical pages in question, `vfork` allows the child process to directly share the parent's virtual address space temporarily.